pivotal-cf/identity-sample-apps/README.md

 ## Deploying Resource Server

-### Setup
 The resource server needs to know the Auth Server (or UAA) location in order to retrieve the token key to validate the tokens.
-Change `AUTH_SERVER` in `manifest.yml` to point to your UAA instance **or** use the cf cli command below to set the environment variables.
+Change `AUTH_SERVER` in `manifest.yml` to point to your UAA instance.

-    cf set-env <RESOURCE_SERVER_APP_NAME> AUTH_SERVER <AUTH_SERVER_LOCATION>

 For example, for a given SSO service plan/UAA identity zone, the location would be `https://subdomain.login.my-domain.org`

+To push the app, ensure a CF space is targeted.
+Go to `./resource-server` and run:

+    ./gradlew build
+    cf push

+### What is the Resource Server

 It has three API endpoints:
  * `GET /todo` to list TODO items.
 Requires the user to have `todo.read` scope.
  * `POST /todo` to create a TODO item.
 Requires `todo.write` scope.
 Example body: `{"todo":"<content>"}`
  * `DELETE /todo/{id}` to delete a TODO item.
 Requires `todo.write` scope.

-To push the app, follow steps [1](#step-1) and [2](#step-2) of the previous section.

-Beginning with our Spring Boot 1.5 version of the identity sample applications, you may also bind the Resource Server to the Single Sign-On Service instead of providing the AUTH_SERVER value.

 ## Setting up Authcode Sample App to use Resource Server